Using the visual piano keyboard

 Toggling hands and instruments

-You can tell the visualization to only show the left hand, or only the right hand, or select a different track (in case you’re viewing music that features multiple instruments).
+You can tell the visualization to only show the left hand, or only the right hand, or select a different instrument (in case you’re viewing music that features multiple instruments).

-To do this, click on the track name at the far left of the keyboard visualization:
+To do this, click on the instrument name at the far left of the keyboard visualization:

-As you click, you’ll see the currently selected track name.
+As you click, you’ll see the currently selected instrument name.

 What if my slice doesn’t have piano, but I’d still like to see the notes on the visual keyboard?

 No problem.
-The visual keyboard is available to use with any track, no matter the instrument.
+The visual keyboard is available to use with any instrument, no matter the instrument.

 What if my slice has multiple pianos?